Testing Many Constraints in Possibly Irregular Models Using Incomplete U-Statistics: Introduction

-where $g(x) = \mathbb{E}[h(x,X_2,\ldots, X_m)]$.
-In the second step, the linear term \eqref{eq:hajek-proj} is further approximated by a Gaussian high-dimensional random vector using the ``classical'' central limit theorem for high-dimensional independent sums \citep{chernozhukov2013gaussian, chernozhukov2017central}.
-Crucially, this procedure assumes that the $U$-statistic in \emph{non-degenerate}, i.e., the variance of the linear component does not vanish and therefore the limiting Gaussian random vector is non-degenerate with individual variances $\sigma_{g,j}^2 = \var[g_j(X_1)] > 0$.
-Hence, the Berry-Esseen type bound on the approximation relies on the standard assumption that the minimum $\ubar{\sigma}_g = \min_{1 \leq j \leq p} \sigma_{g,j}^2$ is bounded away from zero.
-However, if $\theta$ is a singular point in $\Theta_0$, then the minimum $\ubar{\sigma}_g$ may be zero.
-This is illustrated in Example \ref{ex:tetrad-degeneracy}.
-Even if the parameter $\theta$ is only "close" to a singular point, the minimum $\ubar{\sigma}_g$ can be very small.
-In this case a very large sample size may be required for the Gaussian limiting distribution to provide a good approximation of the $U$-statistic since convergence is not uniform and the rate depends on the minimum $\ubar{\sigma}_g$.
+where $g(x) = \mathbb{E}_{\theta}[h(x,X_2,\ldots, X_m)]$ and the expectation is taken with respect to the unknown distribution $P_{\theta}$.
+In the second step, the linear term~\eqref{eq:hajek-proj} is further approximated by a Gaussian random vector using the ``classical'' central limit theorem for high-dimensional independent sums \citep{chernozhukov2013gaussian, chernozhukov2017central}.
+Crucially, this procedure assumes that the $U$-statistic is \emph{non-degenerate}, that is, the individual variances $\sigma_{g,\theta, j}^2 = \var_{\theta}[g_j(X_1)]$ of the linear component do not vanish.
+Hence, the Berry-Esseen type bound on the approximation relies on the standard assumption that the minimum $\ubar{\sigma}_{g, \theta} = \min_{1 \leq j \leq p} \sigma_{g,\theta,j}^2$ is bounded away from zero.
+However, the minimum $\ubar{\sigma}_{g, \theta}$ depends on the unknown parameter $\theta$, and there may be certain points in $\Theta_0$ where we have $\ubar{\sigma}_{g,\theta}=0$. \begin{defn} We say that a point $\theta \in \Theta$ is \emph{regular} with respect to the kernel $h$ if $\ubar{\sigma}_{g,\theta} = \min_{1 \leq j \leq p} \sigma_{g,\theta,j}^2 > 0$.
+Otherwise, we say that $\theta$ is an \emph{irregular} point. \end{defn} If $\theta$ is an irregular point, then the Gaussian approximation of the $U$-statistic is not valid any more.
+This is illustrated in Example~\ref{ex:tetrad-degeneracy}.
+Even if the parameter $\theta$ is only ``close" to an irregular point, the minimum $\ubar{\sigma}_{g,\theta}$ can be very small.
+In this case, a very large sample size may be required for the Gaussian limiting distribution to provide a good approximation of the $U$-statistic since convergence is not uniform and the rate depends on the minimum $\ubar{\sigma}_{g,\theta}$. \looseness=-1